sapegin/washingcode-book/manuscript/110_Other_techniques.md

 ## Make impossible states impossible

-In user interface (UI) programming, or _especially_ in UI programming, we often use boolean flags to represent the current state of the UI or its parts: _is data loading?_, _is submit button disabled?_, _has action failed?_
+It’s common in user interface (UI) programming to use boolean flags to represent the current state of the UI or its parts: _is data loading?_, _is submit button disabled?_, _has action failed?_, and so on.

-Often, we end up with multiple booleans: one for each condition.
 Consider this typical implementation of data fetching in a React component:

 <!--
 let state;